-Students are all individual and unique and we celebrate this.
+Young people are all individual and unique and we celebrate this.

-- ❖ We value developing strong and respectful relationships within the whole School community.
-This includes students, between staff, with parents/carers, and the wider community, such as CAMHS. - We maintain clear boundaries and expectations to create safe and predictable environments. - ❖ We regularly consult students to ensure their voices are heard. - ❖ We recognise children can be distressed and can experience meltdowns or shutdowns.
-We also recognise that some behaviours are just part of everyone's childhood and adolescence, for example, pushing boundaries when developing independence. - ❖ We recognise that as a whole School community we impact one another.
+- ✤ We have an inclusive by design approach. - We value developing strong and respectful relationships within the whole School community.
+This includes young people, between staff, with parents/carers, and the wider community, such as CAMHS. - We maintain clear boundaries and expectations to create safe and predictable environments. - We regularly consult pupils to ensure their voices are heard. - We recognise children can be distressed and can experience meltdowns or shutdowns.
+We also recognise that some behaviours are just part of everyone's childhood and adolescence, for example, pushing boundaries when developing independence. - We recognise that as a whole school community we impact one another.
 Regular reflective practice enables us to understand, make sense of and support this impact positively. - Our philosophy is never based on punishment but focused on solutions.
-Our students are managing the best way that they know how, with the skills they currently have. - ❖ There are times when children may become so distressed that additional measures may be required to keep them and others safe.
-Our staff are trained to respond appropriately and must always use the least restrictive intervention possible. - Our teachers and School team are role models in helping our students learn more skillful ways to experience success.
+Our young people are managing the best way that they know how, with the skills they currently have. - There are times when children may become so distressed that additional measures may be required to keep them and others safe.
+Our staff are trained to respond appropriately and must always use the least restrictive intervention possible. - Our teachers and School team are role models in helping our pupils learn more skillful ways to experience success and create inclusive communities.